Retrieving datapoints

 --data "$CSIDE_FINGERPRINT_SESSION_TOKEN"

+For /token/v1/*, send the raw session token in the request body and do not wrap it in JSON.
 The clientId endpoint returns plain text.
 If no fingerprint ID exists for the session token, it returns 404.

 S3 export